 The aerator is the screen fitting on the tip of the faucet spout, and you can often unscrew it with your fingers or with pliers.
 Not all aerators fit on the outside of the spout, though.
 Some have male threads and are recessed inside the spout.

 The procedure for removing one of these cache aerators can seem mysterious, but it really isn't.
 Try using your finger, and if that doesn't work, you need an aerator key.
-If you don't have the one that came with the faucet, you can buy one at any hardware store for less than $5.
+If you don't have the one that came with the faucet, you can buy one online or at any hardware store.
 Fit the key into the notches of the aerator and turn it counterclockwise to remove the aerator.

 Once the aerator is out, try the faucet.
 If the flow from the spout is normal, soak the aerator overnight in vinegar to clean it.
 If you still get nothing from the spout, you can go ahead and back flush the aerator under the sprayer and replace it, but now you have to disassemble the faucet.